-- 4 To increase drop at comb, carefully slide each post down equally.
-Sliding the posts equally reduces the chance of the posts binding.
-Drop adjustments are a matter of trial and error.
-Adjust a little at a time until you obtain the desired sight picture on the rib. - Once desired drop at comb is obtained, tighten the Allen screw in the recoil pad.
-The screw needs to be firmly tightened, but be careful not to over-tighten.
-Drop is now set on your shotgun.
+- 3 With the Allen screw loose, carefully adjust the comb to desired position (Figure 18) by raising or lowering each post equally in the desired direction.
+Each increment represents 1/16" of movement. - To decrease drop at comb, carefully slide each post up equally.
+Sliding the posts equally reduces the chance of the posts binding. - To increase drop at comb, carefully slide each post down equally.
+Sliding the posts equally will reduce the chance of the posts binding. - 4 Once your desired drop at comb is obtained, tighten the Allen screw in the recoil pad.
+The screw needs to be firmly tightened, but be careful not to overtighten.